-For admittance to the master’s program applicants need to fulfill the following admission requirements:
+For admission to the Master’s program applicants need to fulfill the following admission requirements:

-Bachelor’s degree or an equivalent degree with at least 60 credit points in one of the following disciplines: ethnohistory, Brazilian studies, history, Caribbean studies, Latin American studies, political science, social and cultural anthropology, sociology, economics or literary and cultural studies.
+Bachelor’s degree or an equivalent degree with at least 60 credit points (LP/ ECTS) in one of the following disciplines: Ethnohistory, Brazilian Studies, History, Caribbean Studies, Latin American Studies, Political Science, Social and Cultural Anthropology, Sociology, Economics, Literature or Cultural Studies.

 Proof of Spanish or Portuguese language skills (level B2 CEFR) or similar.

-The master’s program in interdisciplinary Latin American studies links problem-oriented training in the disciplines of cultural anthropology, history, Literature Studies, Brazilian studies, sociology, politics, or economics with regional foci and expert profiling.
-Thematic emphases are placed on the historical, political, and social transformation processes as well as the cultural dynamics of Latin America.
-In so doing, transregional and global processes of integration and interdependence, changing ideologies, and gender-specific questions are given special attention.
+The Master’s program in Interdisciplinary Latin American Studies links problem-oriented training in the disciplines of Social and Cultural Anthropology, History, Literature and Cultural Studies, Brazilian Studies, Gender Studies, Sociology, Political Science and Economics with subject specialisation and the development of region-specific competences.
+Thematic emphasis is placed on the historical, political, and social transformation processes as well as the cultural dynamics of Latin America in the ever-changing global context.
+In doing so, transregional and global processes of integration and interdependence, changing ideologies, and questions related to the field of Gender Studies are given special attention.